Skip to main content

 These are unique addresses assigned to individual websites.

-Owners of dedicated addresses can avoid being blocked or blacklisted, which can happen to websites sharing the same IP address if other sites exhibit malicious behaviour.
+Owners of dedicated addresses can avoid being blocked or blacklisted, which can happen to websites sharing the same IP address if other sites exhibit malicious behavior.

 There are multiple methods available for locating a device's IP address.